 Want an easy but exciting weekend getaway from Sydney or Canberra?
-Our Explorer Rachel Dimond has you covered with this awesome beginner 4WD trip to Deua National Park.
-You’ll take in Big Hole, Marble Arch Canyon and some stunning riverside, starry sky campgrounds.
+This awesome beginner 4WD trip to Deua National Park is packed full of adventures.

 • Dry Canyoning

 • A big hole (like, really big)

 • Reeeeal fun amateur 4WDing (I’m talking river crossings and car sick passengers)

 My tale begins on a Friday night after one of the longest weeks at work I have ever experienced.
 There was one car, one cheap motel room and five pals.
 Lucky for us we don’t mind intimate spaces and physical contact.
 After a short sleep and an early breakfast of bacon and eggs on the tailgate we were ready to get stuck into our day in Deua National Park, driving into the park from the east with the intention of exiting to the west after having our fill of 4WDing.

 For the first forty-five minutes or so the road was a fairly standard fire trail affair, until a deer materialised in front of the car and appeared to be paralysed with fear.
 We passed a sign denoting that the rest of the trail would be 4WD only and as ominous, dark rain clouds appeared we knew we had fun times ahead.

 The road became steep; very steep.
 The kind of steep where there are drainage gutters dug across the road to prevent it from becoming a waterfall in heavy rain.
 Up and down and up and down, mountains flitted in and out of view to the north and south.
 The carsick bemoaned their lack of medication preparation and called shotgun for respite as the smell of burning brake pads filled the air at each stop.
 Next time I’ll be sure to bring a sick bag.